qdm12/goservices/README.md

  ready chan<- struct{}, runError, stopError chan<- error)
 ```

-Please see the [documentation of the `RunFunction`](https://github.com/qdm12/goservices/blob/468bda9ee482fcaca953b1b63b6cdabf8b1aa6a6/runwrapper.go#L9-L53) to know the details on how to implement it correctly.
+Please see the [documentation of the `RunFunction`](https://github.com/qdm12/goservices/blob/main/runwrapper.go#L9-L53) to know the details on how to implement it correctly.

+A concrete example is the [`httpserver`](httpserver) service which is implemented using this `RunWrapper`.

 ## Pre-built services